Modern and Contemporary Japan

 On successful completion of this module a student will be able to:

-- present reasoned arguments in both oral and written form.
+- present their work effectively in both oral and written form

 Scope and syllabus

-Week 2 - Social and Political Protest in Imperial Japan
+- Imperial Democracy and the Interwar Era (Social and Political Protest in Imperial Japan)

-Week 5 - The Greater East Asian Co-Prosperity Sphere
+- Co-Prosperity and War (The Greater East Asian Co-Prosperity Sphere)

 Method of assessment